 Some of us are creatures of habit, so seeing a software update announcement can ruin our day.
 However there is a reason they’re being released, and all users should be alert to messages and updates.
 Outdated operating systems pose a significant threat to our information security:

 - Leave you vulnerable and alone- If vulnerabilities are found, software developers do not release patches aimed at preventing further exploitation of outdated operating systems.

 - Known vulnerabilities – Detailed lists of all known vulnerabilities, particularly operating systems vulnerabilities, are published on hidden forums known to hackers.
 These lists are either open-source and free or offered in exchange for payment.
 As the operating system ages, more and more vulnerabilities are added to the list, making it easier to exploit them and cause damage to the user.

 - System crash – Outdated systems don’t support integrations with advanced applications, and there is a great danger of your device crashing.
-This can create temporary or permanent loss data.
+This can create a temporary or permanent loss of data.

 Following many hacker impersonations, we must ensure the credibility of the update, If you receive a software update notification, it is recommended that you check the device settings -> Information about the device, and check that there is a notification.

 In addition, the web can be a reliable source when ensuring the originality of the update.
 Articles are usually posted in case of a scam.

 Moreover, it is important to run on an operating system that is still receiving updates, in particular information security updates.
 Windows 7 users, sorry to disappoint you.